 Applications should focus on the theme selected for the call of proposals.
-For 2020, the theme for applications for the Research Grant of 75 000 euro is "Sperm Freezing and Function".
-The theme for the Research Grant of 200 000 euro is "Protecting and Treating Male Fertility".
+For 2021, the theme for applications for the Research Grant of up to 75 000 euro is "Impact of COVID-19 on patients and/or ART services".
+The theme for the Research Grant of up to 200 000 euro is "Impact of SARS-CoV-2 on reproductive tissues, reproductive cells and/or (ART) pregnancy".